FinnArundel/boscode-doc/pseudocode.md

 ```
 BEGIN
+  get years
+  CASEWHERE years is
+	less than 5                 : category = "copper"
+	less than or equal to 24    : category = "silver"
+	greater than or equal to 30 : category = "platinum"
+	otherwise                   : category = "gold"
+  ENDCASE
+  display category
 END
 ```

 1. Draw an algorithm flowchart
 2. Complete a desk check
-2. What is the output after the fragment of code has been executed?
+3. What is the output after the fragment of code has been executed?
+4. The control structures which form the basic building blocks of all algorithms are: sequence, binary selection, multiway selection, pre-test repetition, post-test repetition, for...next loops and use of subroutines.
+What are the control structures in this algorithm?

 ___